Stephen F. Brown: Death and burial

 Brown died in Swanton on September 8, 1903.
 He is buried at Church Street Cemetery in Swanton.

 Family

-Brown was the son of Samuel G. Brown (1816-1891) and Anne M. Crawford Brown (1817-1896).
-Samuel G. Brown was a Civil War veteran, having served in Company A, 1st Vermont Infantry.
+His father Samuel G. Brown enlisted at the start of the war, and served in Company A, 1st Vermont Infantry.

-Stephen F. Brown's brother, Samuel G. Brown, Jr. (1842-1864), was a lieutenant in the 17th Vermont Infantry.
-He died in Washington, D.C., as the result of contracting typhoid fever.
+Brown's brother, Samuel G. Brown Jr., served as a lieutenant in the 17th Vermont Infantry.
+Wounded in the Battle of the Wilderness, he died in Washington, D.C., from typhoid fever.

-In 1896 Brown married Mary N. McDonough (1851-1925) in Swanton.
+In 1896 Brown married Mary N. McDonough in Swanton.

-Legacy
+Honors and legacy

 The monument to the 13th Vermont on the Gettysburg battlefield is topped with a statue of Brown.
 The War Department would not allow Brown to be depicted carrying his axe, regarding that as a tribute to disobedience of orders.
 Instead, the statue depicts him with a sword at his side and an axe at his feet.

-One panel on the base of the monument is dedicated to Brown.
+A panel on the base of the monument is dedicated to Brown.
 It reads:

-"The statue represents Stephen F. Brown, Co.
-K, who arrived on the field without a sword, but seized a camp hatchet, and carried it in the battle until he captured a sword from a Confederate officer.
-Persevering and determining like him were all the men of this regiment of Green Mountain Boys."

-Brown presented to the Vermont Historical Society the sword he seized at Gettysburg.
+Brown presented the sword he seized at Gettysburg to the Vermont Historical Society.